Ridhima1605/SentinelCall-AI/README.md

 ---

-### 🔹 Saksham Sodhi (Data & Database Engineer)
+### 🔹 Saksham Sodhi (Backend & Fraud Intelligence Engineer – Scam Detection Systems)

-• Collected and processed **scam call datasets**
-• Designed **scam number reputation database**
-• Built risk scoring logic for phone numbers
-• Created analytics dashboard for scam trends
+Developed backend logic for SentinelCall AI to support scam detection features.
+Managed and processed scam number and spam message datasets.
+Designed a fraud probability engine to estimate the likelihood of scam calls.
+Implemented call risk scoring and analytics to identify suspicious call patterns.
+Improved system logic for more accurate and reliable scam detection.

 ---